zhiqianZ/supCPM/README.md

 # the code 'RNAmix.seurat <- RunSeurat(rnamix.data, npcs = 10, norm='log', resolution = 1, nfeature=2000)' yeilds the same results.
 ```

-#### supCPM and CPM
+#### Run supCPM and CPM
 With the labels from SNN based clustering in Seurat and first 10 PCs, we are ready to run the code of supCPM and CPM.
-The settings for other visualization methods used in our paper could be found
-in the file 'RunCPM.m' in detail.
+The settings for other visualization methods used in our paper could be found in the file 'RunCPM.m' in detail.
 We use supUMAP from <https://www.mathworks.com/matlabcentral/fileexchange/71902-uniform-manifold-approximation-and-projection-umap>
-and supPCA from Prof. Ali Ghodsi.
+and supPCA codes from Prof. Ali Ghodsi.

 Run the CPM (niter > change, factor=1 and degree =1)
 ```